The 22 Best Souvenirs from Budapest (Traditional Hungarian Gifts)

 Cheap Souvenirs in Budapest

 They are sold in souvenir shops in the city centre of Budapest, around Deák Ferenc Square.
+I usually don’t recommend buying lots of stuff at the souvenir shops as they are overpriced but it’s fine for cheaper souvenirs.

 20. POSTCARDS